tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 last-downloaded fields will be absent if the file has only ever been changed by the client that first created it.

+We first describe a slightly simplified variant of the proposed
+design:

+    When Alice's Magic Folder client sees a remote change, say under the DMD for Bob's client, it compares the ``last_downloaded_uri`` in the metadata for the downloaded file, with the URI that Alice's client last uploaded (in the ``filecap`` field of the ``caps`` table of the magic folder db).

+    If Alice has no local copy of the file, then this download is initially classified as an overwrite.

+    Otherwise, if there is no ``last_downloaded_uri`` field in the metadata, then this download is initially classified as a conflict.

+    Otherwise, suppose that these URIs are the same, *and* there has been no local change to the file in Alice's filesystem since her client's last upload.
+In that case, we know that Bob's Magic Folder client had written Alice's current version of the file to Bob's filesystem before Bob's change.
+Therefore, the download by Alice's client is initially classified as an overwrite.

+    In all other cases, the download is initially classed as a conflict.

+The full variant also takes into account the ``last_downloaded_timestamp``
+field:

-The purpose of including the timestamp is to allow calculating the length of time between the last download and the upload.
-If this is very short, then we are uncertain about whether the process that wrote the local file took into account the last download; we can use that information to be conservative about treating changes as conflicts.
+    The purpose of including the timestamp is to allow calculating the length of time between the last download (in this case by Bob's client) and the upload.
+If this is very short, then we are uncertain about whether the process (on Bob's system) that wrote the local file took into account the last download; we can use that information to be conservative about treating changes as conflicts.

-so, when alice sees bob's change, it can compare the URI in the metadata for the downloaded file, with the URI that is alice's magic folder db.
-(if alice had that version but had not recorded the URI, we count that as a conflict.

-this is justified because bob could not have learnt an URI matching alice's version unless [alice created that version and had uploaded it] or [someone else created that version and alice had downloaded it])

-alice does this comparison only when it is about to write bob's change. if it is a conflict, then it just creates a new file for the conflicted copy (and doesn't update its own copy at the bare filename, nor does it change its magic folder db) filesystem notifications for filenames that match the conflicted pattern are ignored
+    Specifically, when a Magic Folder client detects a local change for a given path and reads the corresponding last-downloaded record, and the ``last_downloaded_timestamp`` shows that the download was more recent than a given threshold (perhaps controlled by a configuration parameter), then it omits the last-downloaded fields from the metadata.
+    This will cause any other client to treat the change as a conflict if it already had a copy of the file.

+The `Earth Dragons`_ section below describes how to write a downloaded file to the local filesystem, given an initial classification of the download as an overwrite or conflict.

 Water Dragons: Resolving conflict loops